Parenting & Forgiveness

 How we respond in highly-charged moments is one of the keys to the emotional resilience needed for good parenting.
 Those highly charged moments are not necessarily “the problem”; it is how we handle them is the problem.
 If we are out of touch with our feelings, or resist expressing them till we explode; then this is sign that we need to learn to emotional resilience and also how to negotiate what we want in better ways.

 If we want something badly it can be hard to ask for it, because if the person we ask refuses or rejects our request that can feel very hurtful.
 This can cause us to only ask for what we want with a lot of “charge” (with a tone of “you better not refuse”), or we may resist asking till it comes bursting out in anger or frustration.
 We may think that this is “asking” but really it is more likely complaining, and complaining very strongly at that.
 We may well be expressing our needs as demands.
-Yet. does anyone like to be at the receiving end of demands?
+Yet, does anyone like to be at the receiving end of demands?
 I doubt it.
 That can soon result in chronic resentment in the other person and lead to a failed relationship, so it is better to learn to negotiate and use demands sparingly if at all.

 Part of this is the tendency to assume that we can keep our deepest needs a secret and; simultaneously expect certain people to read our minds in order to meet those needs.
 As a man I have to say I am rubbish at reading a woman’s mind.
 Nor have I come across any courses that claimed to help me do that.
 If I ever see a course titled: “How to Read a Women’s Mind”, I will certainly sign up for it and I am sure many other men would too.
-But till then it’s best that women know that us men can’t do that very well.
+But, till then it’s best that women know that us men can’t necessarily do that very well.

-Interested in learning how to forgive so that you can have a better relationships with your kids and everyone else in your life?
+Interested in learning how to forgive so that you can have a better relationship with your kids and everyone else in your life?
 The links on this page give you access to your copy of, The Four Steps to Forgiveness, a free ebook that will help you learn how to forgive.
 The book is available as an immediate download, so you don’t even need to enter an email address to get it.

 All the best to you in your journey as a parent and in learning how to forgive.